surprisetalk/writings/essays/PostgreSQL: Indexes.md

 "Uh, sorry, I'm not sure I follow."

 "Well, not all values can be compared easily.
 For instance, is `(1,2)` greater than `(2,1)`?
 It's unclear.
 And I refuse to do anything I don't know how to do.
-You know?"
+Ya know?"

 "Umm—"

 "Oh yes, you're looking for things that start with 'Frank—'.
-Well, because everything in these cards are sorted by title, all I have to do is find where 'Frank' starts, and then read through until it doesn't start with 'Frank' anymore."
+Well, because everything in these cards are sorted by title, all I have to do is find where 'Frank' starts in the leaf-cards, and then read through until it doesn't start with 'Frank' anymore."

-"What happens if there is 'Frank—' stuff stored on multiple cards?
+"What happens if there is 'Frank—' stuff stored on multiple leaf-cards cards?
 How do you know which card is next?
 Are the cards sorted too?"

 "Actually no, the cards themselves are not sorted.
-For `BTREE` cards, I scribble the locations of the 'previous' and 'next' card on the bottom of the card like this:"
+For `BTREE` leaf-cards, I scribble the locations of the 'previous' and 'next' leaf-card on the bottom of the card like this:"

 <!-- TODO: Picture. -->